HU postcode area

 The HU postcode area, also known as the Hull postcode area, is a group of twenty postcode districts in England, within eight post towns.
 These cover the south of the East Riding of Yorkshire, including Hull, Beverley, Cottingham, Hessle, Hornsea, Withernsea, Brough and North Ferriby.

+Mail for the HU postcode area is processed at Sheffield Mail Centre, along with mail for the DN, LN, and S postcode areas.

 Coverage

 The approximate coverage of the postcode districts: